 ANNA.aero SVID + Free Isochrones Maps

-Courtesy ANNA.aero approval, in the paid analysis we also provide the Seasonality Variety in Demand factor based on the 2015-version of the tool.
-ANNA.aero's Excel tool can be found on ANNA.aero.
+Courtesy ANNA.aero approval (2015 by Ralph Anker), in the paid analysis (and the three free demo airports) we also provide the Seasonality Variety in Demand factor based on the 2013-version of the tool.
+ANNA.aero's Excel tool can be found on ANNA.aero (still the 2013 version).

 Third Party Commercial Airport Statistics

 The data is either from the airport, official sources (i.e. statistics offices, airport associations) or Wikipedia (not only the English one).

 The usually municipality-based population Data comes from Eurostat as well as national statistics offices.
 We do not use Eurostats for airport statistics, as they are inconsistent.

 The national cadastre offices of Croatia, Denmark, Portugal, Romania, Scotland and the United Kingdom have kindly provided municipality-level map data that we use within our mapping applications to complement the OpenStreetMaps data.